IloBe/NLP_Disaster_Messages_Relief_master/README.md

 ![Category Distribution:][image2]

-Regarding the machine learning pipeline, we work on a multi-class, multi-label text classification which assigns to each message sample a set of category target labels.
+Regarding the machine learning pipeline, we work on a multi-output, multi-label text classification which assigns to each message sample a set of category target labels.<br>
+According scikit-learn [documentation](https://scikit-learn.org/stable/modules/multiclass.html) "In multilabel learning, the joint set of binary classification tasks is expressed with label binary indicator array: each sample is one row of a 2d array of shape (n_samples, n_classes) with binary values: the one, i.e. the non zero elements, corresponds to the subset of labels.
+An array such as np.array([[1, 0, 0], [0, 1, 1], [0, 0, 0]]) represents label 0 in the first sample, labels 1 and 2 in the second sample, and no labels in the third sample." and<br>
+"Multioutput classification support can be added to any classifier with MultiOutputClassifier.
+This strategy consists of fitting one classifier per target.
+This allows multiple target variable classifications.
+The purpose of this class is to extend estimators to be able to estimate a series of target functions (f1,f2,f3…,fn) that are trained on a single X predictor matrix to predict a series of responses (y1,y2,y3…,yn)."

 The messages are short and an imbalanced data distribution exists.

 ![Multiple Label Distribution:][image3]